 • Unusual or loud noises.
 Listen for hissing, clanging or gurgling sounds.

 • Warm air or poor circulation.
-Electrical failure keeps cooling systems from working, while an obstruction in your ductwork restricts airflow.
-This can also be caused by a dirty air filter.
+Electrical failure stops cooling systems from working, while an obstruction in your ductwork hampers airflow.
+This can also be a result of a dirty air filter.

 • Short cycling or inconsistent operation.
-Repeated starting and stopping adds more strain on your air conditioner.
+Frequent starting and stopping adds more strain on your air conditioner.
 This is often caused by a dirty air filter.

 • Higher utility bills.
-Faulty components or clogs force your air conditioner to work harder.
+Inefficient components or clogs force your air conditioner to work more intensely.
 Watch your monthly bills for sudden increases.

-If your repair bill exceeds $1,500, it could be a smarter option to request air conditioning installation instead.
-A new air conditioner is more energy efficient, which can save you money on cooling bills in the long run.
+If your repair bill goes over $1,500, it might be a wiser option to schedule air conditioning installation instead.
+A new air conditioner is more energy efficient, which can save you money on cooling bills over time.

-Your Freed Heating & Air Conditioning technician will help you settle on the right choice.
-Since 1915, we’ve been renowned for our dependable, high-quality air conditioning repair in Moline and dedication to exemplary customer service.
-Request your appointment by calling us at 309-323-9584 today!
+Your Freed Heating & Air Conditioning technician will help you make the right choice.
+Since 1915, we’ve been famous for our honest, high-quality air conditioning repair in Moline and devotion to the best possible customer service.
+Schedule your appointment by calling us at 309-323-9584 today!

 1Average air conditioning repair costs are sourced from 2020 HomeGuide estimates, which are based off nationwide averages.
 Your exact cost may vary.